-While a person can look good on paper and can seems enthusiastic about your business, you need to make sure that you can trust them with everything from a vending machine order to handling thousands of dollars.
-If you choose the wrong person, not only is your business reputation at stake, but so is your own reputation.
+While a person can look good on paper and can seem enthusiastic about your business, you need to make sure that you can trust them with everything from a vending machine order to handling thousands of dollars.
+If you choose the wrong person, not only is your business reputation at stake but so is your own reputation.
 Choose wisely, and when in doubt go with your “gut” feeling.
 If something about the person seems not right, then do not choose them to be your business partner.

 Choosing a business partner is not a decision to take lightly

 The right business partner can help your business soar, and the wrong business partner can make your business plummet.
 By taking into account the tips above, you are sure to have an easier time with your decision.